 Roasted Tomatillos and Peppers

-- Pre-heat oven to 400°.
+Pre-heat oven to 400'°.
 While the oven is heating line a baking sheet with tin foil.
 Then arrange your tomatillos and peppers on the tray.
 Drizzle with the oil and toss to coat.
-Then bake for 20-25 minutes at 400°.
-Halfway thru flip everything to allow browning on the opsite side.
+Then bake for 20-25 minutes at 400'°.
+Halfway thru flip everything to allow browning on the opposite side.

-- Once the peppers and tomatillos are blisted and charred, pull them from the oven and wrap them tightly in the foil to steam for 5-10 minutes.
+Once the peppers and tomatillos are blistered and charred, pull them from the oven and wrap them tightly in the foil to steam for 5-10 minutes.
 This will loosen up the skins for easy removal.

 Pork Shoulder Preparation

-- Once the pot is warm add the oil to the pot.
-Working in batches (do not over crowd the pot) cook the pork until browned on all side, 3-4 minutes.
+Once the pot is warm add the oil to the pot.
+Working in batches (do not overcrowd the pot) cook the pork until browned on all sides, 3-4 minutes.
 Remove with a slotted spoon and transfer to a large bowl.
 Do this until you have worked thru all of the pork chunks.

 Putting it all Together into a Stew

-- At this point your pork should be browned, you should have pulled your tomatillos and peppers from the oven, stemed them, and peeled/removed the seeds.
+At this point your pork should be browned, you should have pulled your tomatillos and peppers from the oven, steamed them, and peeled/removed the seeds.

-- Then add the tomatillos and peppers to the pot cooking with the onions and garlic for 1 minute.
-Then add a few tablespoons for the water, using the water to deglaze the bottom of the pot, scrapping the bottom of the pot with a heavy spatula.
+Then add the tomatillos and peppers to the pot cooking with the onions and garlic for 1 minute.
+Then add a few tablespoons for the water, using the water to deglaze the bottom of the pot, scraping the bottom of the pot with a heavy spatula.

-- Now add the pork into the pot with the peppers, onions, garlic, tomatillos.
-Season with the cayanne pepper, jalapeno pepper powder, and ground coriander.
+Now add the pork into the pot with the peppers, onions, garlic, tomatillos.
+Season with the cayenne pepper, jalapeno pepper powder, and ground coriander.
 Stir everything together and cook for 3-5 minutes.

-- Serve with any of your favoite toppings or sides.
+Serve with any of your favorite toppings or sides.
 I love some sliced: avocado, tomatoes, onions, and jalapenos on top.
 You can also serve this stew on top of rice or with a few flour tortillas.
 Let your heart and pantry be your guide.
-But this stew is delicious on its own, it is filling, and doesnt need the rice, tortillas or toppings.
+But this stew is delicious on its own, it is filling, and doesn't need rice, tortillas, or toppings.